shreeyashsalunke/LevelUp/README.md

 - The inner cylinder was not floating very easily
 - The 3D printing machine was not able to print thin hollow cylinder
 - The colour of the inner cylinder and outer body should be contrast.
 This will aid partially visually impaired to see the different parts.
-- The visually impaired asked whether it can detect different levels, which the clip cannot do.
+- The visually impaired asked whether it can detect different levels, which the clip cannot do.<br>
 <img src="https://raw.githubusercontent.com/shreeyashsalunke/LevelUp/master/images/07-idea5.png">
 <img src="https://raw.githubusercontent.com/shreeyashsalunke/LevelUp/master/images/08-idea5.png">
 <h2>Prototype 3</h2>